AppSecure-nrw/security-belts/blue/code-review.md

 # Code Review

+## Activities

-Perform code reviews of all code changes on software and infrastructure within the team.
-Make sure that only approved changes are merged to your main branch within your version control system.
-A common solution is the use of pull requests in GitHub.
+- Perform code reviews of all code changes on software and infrastructure within the team.
+- Make sure that only approved changes are merged to your main branch within your version control system.
+- A common solution is the use of pull requests in GitHub.

 ## Benefits